trungcheng/k8s-starter/README.md

         - Replica count: Number of pods
         - Pod template: Pod config
     2. ReplicaSets: Similar to replication controller but more flexible in label selector, deploy multiple pods in node, 1 pod can deploy in any nodes
     3. DaemonSets: Similar to ReplicaSets but can deploy only 1 pod to each node, don't have replica property, usually used to monitoring and logging.
-We want have only 1 monitoring pod on each node
+We want have only 1 monitoring pod on each node.
+    4. Services: An resource endpoint between client and pod group, each service have 1 IP address and port, client will connect to service then service connect to pod through label selectors, it have 4 types:
+        - ClusterIP: Create an IP and local DNS that can access to internal cluster, cannot access from external, used to internal pods communication.
+        - NodePort:
+        - ExternalName:
+        - LoadBalancer:

 # Basic command
     1. kubectl version: Get the version of k8s